Abus00/Authentication-Usability-Testing/README.md

 - **npm**: Comes bundled with Node.js
 - **OpenSSL**: Pre-installed on most Linux and macOS systems.
 For Windows, you can install it using [these instructions](https://wiki.openssl.org/index.php/Binaries).

+For the Email-Only login, an account for MailTrap, which you can [create here](https://mailtrap.io).

 The project is configured for local use only, and thus has specified ports for both backend and frontend.
-A change in any of the configurational files therefore requires updates in other files aswell.
+A change in any of the configurational files therefore requires updates in other files as well.

 ---